Victoria. Coroners Court

 2 August 2013 - Sunscreens: information for consumers.
 Information about sun protection factor ratings, using sunscreens, sunscreen regulation, and nanoparticles in sunscreens.

 Australia.
 Private Health Insurance Administration Council (PHIAC)

-Capital Adequacy Standard – Interest Rate March 2013.
-PHIAC has determined that the interest rate applicable for the calculation of the renewal option amount to be applied by all private health insurers for the quarter ended 31 March 2013 is 2.834% per annum.
+3 July 2013 - Capital adequacy standard - interest rate June 2013.
+PHIAC has determined that the interest rate applicable for the calculation of the renewal option amount to be applied by all private health insurers for the quarter ended 30 June 2013 is 2.471% per annum.

 Australian Capital Territory.
 (ACT) Health Directorate

 6 August 2013 - Anti-smoking message being spread by Canberra kids.